davecom/MazeSolvingGUI/README.md

 # MazeSolvingGUI
-A simple tkinter GUI for illustrating DFS and BFS.
+A simple tkinter GUI for illustrating depth-first search (DFS) and breadth-first search (BFS).
 For a well explained version of these algorithms checkout chapter 2 of [Classic Computer Science Problems in Python](https://github.com/davecom/ClassicComputerScienceProblemsInPython).

 ## Running